pcixmix/DAWalka/README.md

 ![DAWalka Screenshot](shot.png)

-**AI Audio Generator for DAWs** — an AU/VST3 plugin that generates music loops, instrument phrases, textures, and sound effects with **Stable Audio 3**, fully on-device, inside your DAW project.
+**AI Audio Generator for DAWs** — an AU/VST3 plugin and a standalone desktop app that generate music loops, instrument phrases, textures, and sound effects with **Stable Audio 3**, fully on-device, inside your DAW project or as a standalone app.

 Two modes: